xianli123/rhoai-rbac-prototype/.design/3.2/maas/design-questions.md

 # Open Questions

-This file contains open questions that still need answers in order to inform the design.
+This file contains a running list of questions, either added manually or derived from discussion in Apollo.
+Any discussions in Apollo (detected via a ? mark) should be checked against this list and if there's a directly-relevant answer the AI should suggest a possible answer for them.
+More to figure out.

 ## Questions